 Average rates for one night: ₹27,800

-Each room is tastefully furnished, and have a flat-screen TV, a private bathroom, a wardrobe and a kettle.
+Each room is tastefully furnished and has a flat-screen TV, a private bathroom, a wardrobe, and a kettle.
 When you tire of the pool and the beach, head to their terrace for a view of your surroundings.
 Start your mornings right with a continental or à la carte breakfast, and continue it the right way with delicious meals from their in-house restaurant.
 Red Thread Calangute is an hour’s drive away from Dabolim Airport.

 Average rates for one night: ₹8,900

 Open all through the day, the Love restaurant serves delicious Western cuisine and local dishes.
 Need a pick-me-up snack or a light beverage?
 Head to the Peace Bar.
-The outdoor pool is great for some splashes, and with a hop you can land onto the beach.
+The outdoor pool is great for some splashes, and with a hop, you can land on the beach.
 The 24-hour front desk office currency exchange services.
 The Park Calangute is a 45-minute drive from Goa International Airport.

 Average rates for one night: ₹11,300

-Sur la mer is French for ‘on the sea’, making it quite obvious that the beach and this property come hand in hand.
+Sur La Mer is French for ‘on the sea’, making it quite obvious that the beach and this property come hand in hand.
 Sur La Mer is located in Morjim village, far from the noise and crowd of typical Goa.
-There’s 14 rooms, all spacious and tastefully aesthetic, and with exciting choices.
+There are 14 rooms, all spacious and tastefully aesthetic, and with exciting choices.
 You can choose to stay in a tree house, a range of royal and premium rooms, or in the penthouse.
 All rooms have a coffee machine, bathrobes, and a fridge.

 The fresh, locally sourced food is enjoyed in the garden by the pool, and you can always indulge yourself with a drink or two (or three).
-Rejuvenate with some yoga, post which you can pick between Asian, Continental or English breakfasts.
-The beach is a pleasant 12 minute stroll away, and there’s also the outdoor pool that you can relax in.
-Sur La Mer is 12 kms from Calangute, and 1.5 hours away from Dabolim Airport.
+Rejuvenate with some yoga, post which you can pick between Asian, Continental, or English breakfasts.
+The beach is a pleasant 12-minute stroll away, and there’s also an outdoor pool that you can relax in.
+Sur La Mer is 12 km from Calangute, and 1.5 hours away from Dabolim Airport.